-1. Keep Your Face Out of It What would happen if you break up, your phone gets stolen, or your photo gets forwarded?
-The picture that was meant for your beloved’s eyes only could become as viral as videos of dancing babies or cats dressed as sharks on a Roomba machine (look it up, it’s hysterical).
-To play it safe, keep your face or any distinguishing marks (tattoos, for example) out of the picture.
+To play it safe, keep your face or any distinguishing marks (tattoos or piercings, for example) out of the picture.
 At least if this picture gets leaked, your identity has a better chance of remaining anonymous (and this will guarantee you don’t make any awkward duck faces).

-2. Keep Sexting a DIY Activity Sure it can be fun and funny to gossip with your girlfriends about what’s happening in your love life, but sexting shouldn’t be talked about too far and wide.
-To keep the possibility of leaking your low-down activities, well, low, write your own messages and take your own photos.
+Sure, it can be fun and funny to gossip with your girlfriends about what’s happening in your love life, but sexting shouldn’t be talked about too far and wide.
+To keep the possibility of leaking your low-down activities… well… low, write your own messages and take your own photos.

 If you lost your phone and a stranger picked it up, what would they find?
 Would your friends scroll on to anything you didn’t want them to see as they’re looking through your photo album to check out a pic of that new dress you just bought?